 - The person specification

-- A letter from the Regional Adviser confirming approval of the post
+- A letter from the regional representative confirming approval of the post

-- It is also important to include the date, time and location of the AAC
+- Confirmation of the date, time and location of the AAC